thien/fakenews/report.md

 Four different activation functions are tested to maximise the performance of both the LSTM and the regular recurrent neural network, Linear, ReLu, Sigmoid, and tanh.
 Whilst Linear and ReLu are quite similar, they all provide different ranges.
 Training was performed with one epoch, but was repeated 10 times to deduce an average.

 Otherwise, the structure for both LSTM and the RNN models remain the same.
 A binary entropy loss function is used to reduce the chances of overfitting the training data.
-Root Mean Square propagation is chosen to adapte the learning rate for each of the parameters.
+Root Mean Square propagation is chosen to adapt the learning rate for each of the parameters.
 This goes in hand with the training data, as it has varying article sizes (which could be either very short or extensibly long.)
+Dropout layers are used to also help reduce the chances of overfitting of the data.
 <!--
 sigmoid
 {'cnn ': {'loss': 56.164, 'binary_accuracy': 71.167, 'precision': 58.173, 'recall': 59.009, 'fmeasure': 54.166}, 'lstm': {'loss': 52.938, 'binary_accuracy': 73.967, 'precision': 61.221, 'recall': 62.482, 'fmeasure': 57.105}}